plone/cookiecutter-zope-instance/README.rst

 ----

 ``zcml_package_meta``
-    A list of values of ``meta.zcml`` files from packages to include.
+    A string with comma separated values of ``meta.zcml`` files from packages to include.

+    Examples: "my.fancypackage" or "myns.mypackage, collective.example"

-    Default: unused, empty list.
+    Default: empty string

 ``zcml_package_include``
-    A list of values of ``configure.zcml`` files from packages to include.
+    A string with comma separated  ``configure.zcml`` files from packages to include.

+    Examples: "my.fancypackage" or "myns.mypackage, collective.example"

-    Default: unused, empty list.
+    Default: empty string

 ``zcml_package_overrides``
-    A list of values of ``overrides.zcml`` files from packages to include.
+    A string with comma separated  ``overrides.zcml`` files from packages to include.

+    Examples: "my.fancypackage" or "myns.mypackage, collective.example"

-    Default: unused, empty list.
+    Default: empty string

 ``zcml_include_file_location``
     A (relative to ``TARGET/etc``) path to a ZCML file to include.